You want smart political talk without the meltdowns?

 Right.

-Twenty-one percent of the Democrats now approve of the job that Trump is doing.
+21% of the Democrats now approve of the job that Trump is doing.

-Twenty-four percent of African Americans, that's triple what he got as the vote.
+24% of African Americans, that's triple what he got as the vote.

-Forty-four percent of Hispanics, that's almost double what he got as the vote.
+44% of Hispanics, that's almost double what he got as the vote.

-They approve of what Trump is doing now as President elect.
+They approve of what Trump is doing now as president-elect.

-I mean he's he's running sixty-two percent of these voters still think that the country's on the wrong track.
+62% of these voters still think that the country's on the wrong track.

-Yeah but it there is a lag time.
+Yeah, but there is a lag time.

-If you look in the Reagan years for example it took about two and a half years.
+If you look in the Reagan years, for example, it took about two and a half years.

-And he won reelection with sixty percent.
+And he won re-election with 60%.

-He won forty nine states.
+He won 49 states.

 Right.